KernelPanic0/KernelPanic0/README.md

 //About me
 -
-- ~3 years of Lua experience
+- ~3 years of Lua experience (I can do lua)
-- ~2 years of C# Experience
 - Backend
-- You can see most of the projects I've worked on in my repositories tab, however a lot of them aren't listed on github or are private.
+- no actual way

 //Contact